suffolklibraries/lgc/content/collections/events/luminous-woodbridge.md

     content:
       -
         type: text
-        text: 'Luminous meets at Shire Hall on Market Hill in Woodbridge,IP12 4LP.
+        text: 'Luminous meets at Shire Hall on Market Hill in Woodbridge, IP12 4LP.
 There is car parking outside the venue and around the square.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'The venue Has wide double doors for those that have accessibility needs.'
+        text: 'The venue has wide double doors for those that have accessibility needs.'
   -
     type: paragraph
     content: